A flying snake flattens out into a weird flying-saucer shape in order to get some extra airtime, new research suggests.

 The weird flying snake, Chrysopelea paradisi, curls its tail around a tree branch more than 50 feet (15 meters) above the ground before launching upward, curling its body and gliding to the next tree limb.

 Although birds, and even humans using glider wings, are much better at their airborne maneuvers, the snake's performance compares favorably to that of other gliding animals, such as flying squirrels, lizards and even ants, Socha said.

 Researchers already knew that the snakes curved around, splayed out their ribs to flatten their bodies and undulated as they were airborne — but they didn't know why.

-It turned out that the flying saucer cross-section was a surprisingly good shape to take — much better than the cylindrical shape the snake would have if it didn't compress itself.
+To address that question, the team created physical models of the cross-section and tested them in a water tunnel.
+It turned out that the flying saucer was a surprisingly good shape to take — much better than the snake's usual cylindrical shape.